DysCreate/birthday_tracker/README.md

    - The calendar will automatically open after upload

 3. **View Birthdays**
-   - The app automatically shows today's birthdays
+   - The app automatically shows today's birthdays on load
    - Click any date in the calendar to see birthdays on that date
+   - Dates with birthdays are marked with indicator dots
    - Navigate between months using the arrow buttons

-## 📊 Excel File Format
+## Excel File Format

 Your Excel file should have two columns: